Monday, February 21, 2005

 This music seeped through my dark bedroom to breathe life into my heart with lines like

-Some winters are harder than others.
+Some winters are harder than others.and

 We are going to take our cameras